-The rest of the paper is organized as follows: the update equation of the Weighted Galam Model of opinion dynamics is set in Section 2.
-A tipping point dynamics is disclosed, which allows establishing the landscape of the dynamics.
-Section 3 investigates the conditions for R to spread convincing C. The key for C to counter R expansion is elaborated in Section 4.
-Section 5 contains concluding remarks.
+The rest of the paper is organized as follows: the update equation of the Weighted Galam Model of opinion dynamics is derived in Section 2.
+A tipping point dynamics is revealed, allowing us to build the landscape of the dynamics.
+Section 3 investigates the conditions required for R to spread by convincing C. The key for C to counter R expansion is elaborated in Section 4 and Section 5 contains concluding remarks.